 - Making changes to the property: Please remember that you need approval for any cosmetic change to the property including: paint, changing landscaping, window coverings, appliances, etc. You will be charged for the cost to remedy any changes made at the property.
 Any approved fixtures or improvements made by the tenant are owned by the property owner and once it is installed or attached must remain with the property.
 This does not apply to non built-in appliances.

 - HOA: If your rental is located within a homeowners association you must adhere to the rules and regulations of the association.
 You will receive the rules and regulations for your HOA and any violations and fines that you incur by your action or inaction will be your responsibility.

-- Maintenance: To request a repair you can call our 24 hour Maintenance Hotline (888) 466-8098 or login to your online Tenant Portal.
+- Maintenance: The best way to request a repair is using the phone App “Online Portal by Appfolio”.
+This app makes it easy to submit pictures of the item needing repair.
+We ask that you submit pictures with every repair request.
+You can also call our 24 hour Maintenance Hotline (949) 774-4622 or login to your online Tenant Portal from a computer.
 Note that all emergency requests need to be called into the Maintenance Hotline.
 Maintenance requests are reviewed during business hours.
 Non-emergencies can take up to 2-3 business days to respond.